dsidavis/IntroBayesWorkshop/slides/intro_to_bayes.md

 What would this look like?

-1. From a starting place, you decide to go in a random direction for a random distance.
+1. From a starting place, you decide to go in a random direction for a random distance (from 0 to some upper limit).

 1. Before you move, you look at where you will land.
-You evaluate the new locations height relative to your current position.
+You evaluate the new location's height relative to your current position.

 1. You will move to that new location with a probability related to the difference in heights.